eLinguistics.net's Mission & Statement:

 Once we can get such values, we can generate a matrix. like this one, summing up genetic distances between some languages (values from the few examples above have a green background in the matrix):

-...and finally, out of this distance matrix, we generate a rooted evolutionary tree - using the same system - and in fact the same software - like in genetics and biology (details under Resources):
+...and finally, out of this distance matrix, we generate an evolutionary tree - using the same system - and in fact the same software - like in genetics and biology (details under Resources):